,

 Clermont County Township Map (Source: clermontfirechiefs.org)

 So I started looking at Harriet.
-What jumped out right away was that she was born in Michigan.
-That seemed out of place, given that most of our Lukemire ancestors came from New Jersey.[4]The Lukemire, Homan, Harden, McIntosh, and Davis lines were all from New Jersey.
+What jumped out right away from Harriet’s census information was that she was born in Michigan.
+That seemed out of place, given that very few Clermont County residents came from Michigan and almost all my Clermont County ancestors came from New Jersey.[4]The Lukemire, Homan, Harden, McIntosh, and Davis lines all came from New Jersey.
 The five U.S. censuses from 1850 to 1900 uniformly cite Michigan as Harriet’s birthplace.[5]1850 U.S. census, Clermont County, Ohio, population schedule, Monroe Township, p.
 15B, family 217, Harriet Kinley in household of Daniel Light.
 1860 U.S. census, Clermont County, Ohio, population … Continue reading Harriet was 15 years old in 1850, thus her arrival in Ohio occurred at an age younger than that.

 The key to unlocking the mystery were Kennelly Bible pages available online.[6]Kennelly Bible, family pages only (4); digital copy held by Danita Maseles (location unknown); online images posted 15 August 2008 by Maseles, Kennelly Bible Records, 1796-1919, … Continue reading They revealed that Harriet’s parents were John Kennelly and Maria Chapman.
 John was from the shores of Great Sacandaga Lake in the Adirondack Mountains; Maria was from Connecticut.
 They married 25 August 1822 in Desmond Township, St. Clair, Michigan.
 We don’t know why they migrated west to Michigan Territory, but they produced at least 7 children there between 1823 and 1835.
 Five survived to adulthood: Harmon, Chester, Sarah, Jane, and Harriet.